octavianussps/ML-Project-2/README.md

 ## **Dataset**
+We did not put the trainig data in the github because it's take a lot of memory place.
 In https://www.aicrowd.com/challenges/epfl-ml-road-segmentation you will find the training set consisting of images with their ground truth and the test set
 Download it and put it in the folder named `data`.